Washington state sees nearly 146,000 new jobless claims as federal coronavirus relief kicks in

-Washington saw nearly 146,000 new weekly claims for unemployment insurance–the state’s third biggest week– as tens of thousands of jobless workers previously ineligible for state benefits took advantage of new federal coronavirus relief funds.
+Washington saw nearly 146,000 new weekly claims for unemployment insurance — the state’s third biggest week — as tens of thousands of jobless workers previously ineligible for state benefits took advantage of new federal coronavirus relief funds.

 For the week ending April 25, the state received 145,757 initial claims for unemployment insurance, up nearly 75% from the number of claims received the prior week, according to figures released Thursday morning by the U.S. Department of Labor.